Quodatum/xqdoca/README.md

 ## Usage

-`xqdoca -h` will display a summary of the options.

-`xqdoca -h` will display a summary of the options.

-XQDocA uses XML files to define documentation tasks.
+`XQDocA` uses XML files to define documentation tasks.
 These typically use the extension `.xqdoca`

+The `xqdoca` command expects the path to the task file to be passed as an argument.
+If no arguments or options are passed and a `.xqdoca` file is found in the current directory it will use that.

 For example the file `samples/dba.xqdoca`
 ```xml